MultisampledNight/configs/nixos/elusive/README.md

 # Goals

 - If anything fails, only that one project is affected, and other project's secrets and state stay untouched.
-This is why caches mustn't shared, too.
+This is why caches mustn't be shared, too.
 - The VM must be user-spawnable.
 - Interaction with the VM must be easy.